pgEspiritu/EC2-Monitoring-Using-CloudWatch/README.md

 # EC2 Monitoring Using CloudWatch
-This guide walks through setting up a CloudWatch dashboard and alarm to monitor an EC2 instance.
+Walks through setting up a CloudWatch dashboard and alarm to monitor an EC2 instance.

 ---